 LED Technologies Medical Devices

-Getting your Project Started
+Getting your Medical Device Development Project Started

 Collaboration with DeviceLab starts with a discussion.
 You tell us what you want to do, and we learn what resources and expertise the project will need to include.
 Next, we prepare a Project Proposal that includes a description of tasks to be performed, estimated timelines and costs, and the deliverables to be provided.
 If our proposal meets your expectations, a Development Contract is executed and DeviceLab begins work.
 We like to start projects with a kick-off meeting with all stakeholders present to make sure we receive all inputs available.